nrolland/picklers/README.md

 # pickler-combinators

-Pickler combinators illustrated, as seen in paper https://goo.gl/BuwXbZ
+Pickler combinators illustrated, as seen in A Kennedy's (paper)[https://goo.gl/BuwXbZ]

-`stack repl` to play with the exemple in App/main.hs
+`stack repl` to play with the exemple in `App/main.hs`